Maugeri-Nanomed-Lab/FAIRaman/metadata_spec.md

 | `accessibility` | Accessibility          | upon reasonable request                          |        |
 | `keywords`      | keywords               | Breast Cancer; Tissue Analysis; Surgical Margins |        |

+The PROJECT section maps to the Investigation layer of the ISA model.
+It captures the high-level context in which the data were generated — project identity, funding source, authorship with persistent identifiers (ORCID), licensing terms, and discoverability keywords — and therefore directly supports the Findable, Accessible and Reusable dimensions of the FAIR principles (
 ---

 ### `SAMPLE` — campione biologico